jdeluyck/kcoreorg-website/_posts/2023/2023-12-13-adventures-with-rootless-containers.md

 Another fun exercise comes when you want to use an NFS mount with Podman in a rootless way.

-Podman cannot mount NFS shares as a normal user, so you will need to add the NFS share to `/etc/fstab`:
+Podman cannot mount NFS shares as a normal user, so you will need to add the NFS share to `/etc/fstab`{: .filepath}:

 ```shell
 nfsserver:/nfs-mount    /path/to/nfs-mount  nfs     nofail,x-systemd.automount,x-systemd.requires=network-online.target,x-systemd.mount-timeout=10s